JeraldPascual/ccsjdmStudentRegistrationForm/readme.md

 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-For questions or support, please contact [Your Name](mailto: jpascual.ccsjdmshs@gmail.com).
+For questions or support, please contact [Jerald Pascual on Facebook](mailto: jpascual.ccsjdmshs@gmail.com).